-It’s really easy for independent creatives to fall into one of two traps: either being too critical about what we’re not doing or knowing that we need to do something but not quite being sure what we need to do.
+It’s really easy for independent creatives to fall into one of two traps: either being too critical about what we’re not doing or knowing that we need to do something but not being quite sure what we need to do.
 Either state is counterproductive.

 I’ll start with the first.
 One of the defining features of creative people is being able to dream up a bunch of cool ideas to do.
-Unfortunately, that tendency is not coupled with the ability to do everything we dream up – yet we often forget that as we’re writing it down on our ToDo lists.
+Unfortunately, that tendency is not coupled with the ability to do everything we dream up – yet we often forget that as we’re writing things down on our ToDo lists.
 And those items that make it to the list but don’t get done, in time, cause us to become overly harsh on ourselves.

 The second trap is a bit more complicated, but it has to do mostly with how we work.
-It’s often the case that creatives either find jobs or work that allows them to manage their own time or they do their creative stuff in the time that they own.
+It’s often the case that creatives find jobs or other work that allows them to manage their own time or they do their creative stuff in the time they own.
 And those periods can carry the same terror for us as a blank screen can for writers – they’re filled with so many possibilities that it’s hard to focus on any one thing and get going.

 The Important Things We Do (Categories, Please)